 A hearing can strengthen your appeal, especially if you have a VA attorney who can present a compelling case on your behalf.
 The attorneys at Chisholm Chisholm & Kilpatrick LTD have years of experience conducting BVA hearings on behalf of our clients.
 We can build a convincing case for you and present it to the Board.

-Can I appeal a BVA decision?
+Can I appeal a Board of Veterans’ Appeals decision?

-Your options are as follows:
+Other options are as follows:

 - Appeal to the Board to reconsider its decision.

 - Appeal to the Board to vacate its decision and then start the process anew.

 - Appeal to the Board to revise its decision based on a clear and unmistakable error.

 Most times we will recommend appealing the Board denial to the Court of Appeals for Veterans Claims.
 A VA attorney can examine your claim and determine the best way to proceed.
 At Chisholm Chisholm & Kilpatrick LTD, we have years of experience fighting the VA on behalf of our clients and will pursue your case aggressively.

 Share this Post